Royal Rumble (1993): Event

 Five matches with pre-determined results were shown on the pay-per-view telecast.
 In addition, Doink the Clown defeated Jim Powers by submission in an untelevised dark match before the event.
 In the first match shown as part of the broadcast, the Steiner Brothers (Rick Steiner and Scott Steiner) faced the Beverly Brothers (Beau Beverly and Blake Beverly).
-Scott gained the early advantage over Beau, both men quickly tagged in their partners.
-Rick performed a body slam on Blake and then tagged Scott back in, who threw Blake with a belly to belly suplex.
-The Beverlys regained the advantage and took turns attacking Scott's back.
+Scott gained the early advantage over Beau, and both men quickly tagged in their partners.
+Rick performed a body slam on Blake, and then tagged Scott back in, who threw Blake with a belly to belly suplex.
+The Beverly Brothers regained the advantage and took turns attacking Scott's back.
 Blake performed a Boston crab hold to put more pressure on Scott's back and attempt to force him to submit.
 Scott escaped the hold and threw Blake to the mat by performing a Tiger driver.
 The Steiners capitalized on their advantage by keeping Blake in the ring and unable to tag his partner.
 Scott won the match for his team by pinning Blake after executing a Frankensteiner.

 In the next match, Sensational Sherri stood at ringside as Shawn Michaels defended his Intercontinental Championship against Marty Jannetty.
 She did not reveal her allegiance to either man.
-Jannetty gained the early advantage, knocking Michaels out of the ring and diving onto him through the ropes.
-He then attacked Michaels by jumping off the top rope, but Michaels countering this move by hitting him on the way down.
+Jannetty gained the early advantage, knocking Michaels out of the ring and diving into him through the ropes.
+He then attacked Michaels by jumping off the top rope, but Michaels countered this move by hitting him on the way down.
 Michaels hit Jannetty's shoulder against the ring post and focused on wearing down the shoulder once both men had re-entered the ring.
 Michaels missed an attack from the top rope, which allowed Jannetty to punch him repeatedly.
 Michaels recovered and threw Jannetty out of the ring, but Jannetty then suplexed Michaels over the rope and onto the arena floor.
 Sherri turned on Michaels by slapping him in the face, and Jannetty threw Michaels back into the ring with a belly-to-back suplex.
-Jannetty performed a powerslam and a DDT on Michaels.
+Jannetty performed a power slam and a DDT on Michaels.
 Michaels attempted to punch Jannetty but knocked the referee unconscious instead.
 Sherri came into the ring and tried to hit Michaels with her shoe.
 Michaels moved out of the way, and Sherri hit Jannetty instead.
 When the referee recovered, Michaels performed a superkick on Jannetty and pinned him to retain the championship.